- Made transformational Higginsville acquisition in June 2019

 What Karora Resources does:

-Karora Resources Inc (TSX:KRR) is now a "top tier" junior gold producer in Western Australia having started its transformation - when known as RNC Minerals - with the 2019 purchase of the Higginsville Gold Operations (HGO).
+Karora Resources Inc (TSE:KRR) is now a "top tier" junior gold producer in Western Australia having started its transformation - when known as RNC Minerals - with the 2019 purchase of the Higginsville Gold Operations (HGO).

 The group is focused on growing gold production and reducing costs at the integrated Beta Hunt Gold Mine and the Higginsville mine and its associated treatment facility.